-Hornsdale put Australia on the map for big battery development, but it remains an anomaly in size and process.
+Hornsdale put Australia on the map for big battery development, but it remains an anomaly in terms of both size and process.
 Since then, grid-scale batteries have become more routine, but it’s still hard to say a proper market exists; major projects thus far have required government support, rather than paying for themselves entirely with contracts or market revenues.
-That has started to change.
+That has now started to change, however.

 Australia’s world-leading home solar penetration levels have spurred a healthy residential battery business too, as solar customers seek to maximize their investment as generous feed-in tariffs fade away.
 The commercial storage sector hasn’t seen similarly propulsive growth.

 Conditions on the ground make storage more compelling for the Australian grid than almost anywhere else.
 With the right policies and savvy work by pioneer developers, Australia's energy storage market could not only become profitable, but also emerge as an example for the rest of the world.

 Australia’s grid is circumscribed by the coast.
 Australia is the sixth-largest country in the world, but that isn't much help when it comes to managing the grid.